 Taking a dip in St. Nino’s Spring.

-* Horseback riding at Lost Ridge (10 minutes by taxi from Sighnaghi)
+* Horseback riding or a craft beer tasting at Lost Ridge (10 minutes by taxi from Sighnaghi)

 Where to eat & drink in Sighnaghi